cockroachlabs-field/roach-shell/README.md

 ```shell script
 connect -u [SOME USERNAME] --password [SOME PASSWORD] -h localhost --ssl-enabled --ssl-mode verify-full --ssl-root-crt-path /[SOME ABSOLUTE PATH]/ca.crt
 ```
+### CockroachCloud Free Tier Example
+Unfortunately RoachShell does not work against the CockroachCloud Free Tier as the required endpoints are not yet exposed.

 ### hotspots
 To see the following content run `help hotspots`.